alovajs/alovajs.github.io/resource/request-adapter/axios.md

 ### download

-Point the request url to the file address to download, you can also enable the download progress by setting `enableDownload` to true.
+Point the request URL to the file address to download, you can also enable the download progress by setting `enableDownload` to true.

 ```javascript
 const downloadFile = () =>